wareya/MirageVN/README.md

 Note 2: In Godot's script editor, you can indent or unindent entire sections of code by multi-line selecting them and pressing tab or shift-tab.
 You can do this to make Godot stop complaining about the indentation being wrong.

 **WARNING**: MirageVN's code uses spaces for indentation, because it's what I use.
-Godot defaults to using tabstops for indentation.
-This may cause problems for you.
-You can convert an entire script file to a single indentation type with the `Edit -> Convert Indent to (Spaces/Tabs)` menu item in Godot's script editor.
+Godot defaults to using "hard tabs" for indentation, with spaces being a non-default editor option.
+This discrepancy may cause problems for you.
+You can convert an entire script file to be a consistent indentation type with the `Edit -> Convert Indent to (Spaces/Tabs)` menu item in Godot's script editor.
 This will fix your problems.

 ## Cutscene scripting documentation